Clonmel: Theatre and cinema

-Clonmel has a vibrant youth arts sector.
-Stagecraft Youth Theatre was founded in 1998 by current Artistic Director Shane Dempsey.
-Stagecraft provides training for young actors in all aspects of theatre practice.
-Stagecraft is renowned for producing vibrant work in a fun, child-centred environment.
-Stagecraft is one of Ireland's largest youth theatre's and is affiliated with NAYD.
-They have recently staged works by Alex Jones, Enda Walsh, Hannah Burke, Jack Thorne and Moira Buffini.

-In 2011 Shane Dempsey founded The Hub, a 45-seat studio theatre in Albert Street.
+Clonmel's Stagecraft Youth Theatre was founded in 1998.
+It provides training for young actors in several aspects of theatre practice.
+Stagecraft is one of Ireland's largest youth theatres and is affiliated with NAYD.
+In 2011, a 45-seat studio theatre, known as "The Hub", was opened in Albert Street.
 The Hub is home to Stagecraft.

 The IMC, with five screens and located on Kickham Street, is the town's only remaining cinema.
-Several other cinemas formerly operated in the town including the Ritz, which opened in 1940 and was located on the site of the present Credit Union.
-The first cinema in the town opened in January 1913 as the Clonmel Cinema Theatre, soon to be renamed the Clonmel Electric Picture Palace.
-It was located at the rear of No. 35 Gladstone Street.
+Other cinemas formerly operated in the town including the Ritz, which opened in 1940 and was located on the site of the present Credit Union.
+The first cinema in the town opened in January 1913 as the Clonmel Cinema Theatre.
+Later renamed the Clonmel Electric Picture Palace, it was located at the rear of No. 35 Gladstone Street.
 It was soon followed by John Magner's Theatre at the Mall, which burned to the ground in 1919, to be re-built in 1921 with an increased capacity of over a thousand seats.
 It was eventually named the Regal Theatre and remodelled as an 850-seat theatre, which finally closed in 2001.
 It was in the Regal Theatre where the tenor Frank Patterson made his stage debut.
 The Oisin, in O'Connell Street, was of a similar scale and was also built in 1921.
-It was on the site of the present-day Heatons but burned to the ground in 1965.
-The last film to be shown there was A Patch of Blue.
+It was destroyed in a fire in 1965.